corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 Let's remind ourselves about the characteristics of JSON data.

 Remember that JSON values can be present (that's the value), present but *null* (if the schema allows `null` values), or not present at all (which we call *undefined*).
-This is a little different from dotnet properties which are typically only present or (if the type is nullable) `null`.
+This is a little different from .NET properties which are typically only present or (if the type is nullable) `null`.

 ```json
 { "foo": 3.14 } # Present with a non-null value